shivam-methi/JavaScript/Features/strict-mode.md

 - It was introduced in ECMAScript 5 (ES5).
 - it's intended to make it easier to write "secure" JavaScript by catching common coding errors.
 - and preventing the use of some potentially problematic features.
--  Use case:
+- Use cases:
-   -  Prevents any undeclared global variable
+   -  Prevents any undeclared global variable.
-   -  Use of implements, interface, let, package, private, protected, public, static, and yield as identifiers
+   -  Use of implements, interface, let, package, private, protected, public, static, and yield as identifiers.
+- in typescript it's enabled by default.

 ### Enable Strict Mode:
 - we can enable strict mode by adding the following directive at the beginning of a JavaScript file or a function.